 What Is Adenomyosis?

-- extra tissues distributed within the uterine wall present before
+- extra tissues in the uterine wall present before

-adenomyoma) from endometrial cells pushing themselves into the uterine muscle, perhaps due to an incision made
+adenomyoma) from endometrial cells pushing themselves into the uterine muscle — this may be due to an incision made

 usual boundaries of the cells that line the uterus

 Risk Factors for Adenomyosis

 factors that put women at greater risk for the condition.
 These include: